Five Student Playwrights Honored as Finalists in Playwriting Competition at Delaware Theatre Company

-Delaware Theatre Company announces the five finalist plays and playwrights in the 2018-2019 Delaware Young Playwrights Festival!
+Delaware Theatre Company has announced the five finalist plays and playwrights in the 2019-2020 Delaware Young Playwrights Festival!

 This year's DYPF began in September with a kickoff workshop for Delaware teachers and students in grades 8-12.
-From there, 73 plays written by 83 students representing eleven different schools from across the state were submitted for the first round.
+From there, 55 students representing nine different schools from all three counties throughout the state submitted their original plays for the first round.
 Each playwright received personal feedback about his or her play from a teaching artist of the Delaware Theatre Company staff.
 Student playwrights had the opportunity to revise their plays.
 Playwrights then resubmitted their work for the second round, also known as the "competition round."
 From these entries, the five finalist plays were selected for additional development under the guidance of Delaware Theatre Company's team of theatre artists and educators.

 The mission of Delaware Theatre Company's DYPF is to provide students with an authentic audience for their creative writing and teachers with an innovative literacy program.
 Guided by passion and professionalism, DYPF uses educational resources, interactive workshops, personal feedback to every playwright, and public performances to engage students in the art of theatre through the act of writing a play.
 Both competitive and cooperative, DYPF fosters, respects, and celebrates the voices of young writers.